appacitive/builder-docs/server/android/users/tutorial.md

 ## Current user

-Whenever you authenticate a user using the `AppacitiveUser.login...()` method, the user is stored in the platform specific local environment and can be retrieved using `AppacitiveContext.getLoggedInUser()`.
+Whenever you authenticate a user using the `AppacitiveUser.login...()` method, the user and theor token gets stored in `AppacitiveContext` and can be retrieved using `AppacitiveContext.getLoggedInUser()` and `AppacitiveContext.getLoggedInUserToken()`.

 ```
     AppacitiveUser currentUser = AppacitiveContext.getLoggedInUser();